chaotic-aur/packages/.github/ISSUE_TEMPLATE.md

 - Are you sure we don't have this package already (test with `pacman -Ss <pkgname>`)?:
   - [ ] YES

+- Have you tested if this package builds in a clean chroot?:

+  - [ ] YES
+  - [ ] NO

+- Does the package's license allows us to redistribute it?:

+  - [ ] YES
+  - [ ] No clue.
+  - [ ] No, but the author doesn't really care, it's just for buriocracy.

 ## 👴 For outdated packages

 (You should delete this subsection if it's not useful for your issue.)